taborlab/LPA-hardware/docs/fab/board.rst

 2. Use the molex terminal crimper to attach terminals to the wire, and insert the terminals into the female molex housing.
 3. Strip and insert the other ends of the wire into the barrel jack connector, and screw down the terminals to keep the wires fixed.
 4. Plug in the AC wall adapter and connect it to the power adapter you have just constructed (but not yet connected to the circuit board).
-5. (Important) Make sure that power and ground are in the correct positions with a DMM.
+5.	**Important**: Make sure that power and ground are in the correct positions with a DMM.
 The positive terminal has a square pad on the back side of the PCB.
 6. Connect the power adapter to the circuit board.
 Use the back of your index finger to test whether any of the components are heating up.
 If the components remain cool, then the board has been built properly.